mjpuma/FSC-WorldModelers/README.md

 * `i_scenario`: 1 -> wheat commoditites
 * `num_years`: 5 years

+### Step 6: Output files
+The model outputs are in CSV files.
+There are three configurations for the output.
+Below we describe the output variables and the three formats.
+Type 1) Bilateral Export Matrices, where the row name is the origin country and the column is the destination.
+The first set of m columns is the first time step, the second set is the next timestep and so forth.
+Units depend on ProcessInputs.R; typically kilocalories or metric tons.
+* BilateralExportMatrix_TimeSeries.csv

+Type 2) These files have four columns.
+The first row is the title: iso3,	Country Name ("Country.x"),	Year,	Value.
+The values for each individual file are production, reserves, or food shortage (demand-supply) as indicated by the file name.
+These files have units consistent with the Bilateral Export Matrices.
+* Production_TimeSeries.csv
+* Reserve_TimeSeries.csv
+* Shortage_TimeSeries.csv

+There are also two files that are unitless (i.e. norrmalized).
+The first is the ratio of consumption to initial consumption and the second is the change in reserves relative to initial consumption.
+* ConsumptiontoC0_TimeSeries.csv
+* ReserveChangetoC0_TimeSeries.csv

+Type 3: These files have network metrics computed from BilateralExportMatrix_TimeSeries.csv.
+One set of files has the values from the start of the simulation and the other set has the file values.
+The first row is the title.
+The set of initial value files are:
+* Export_InitialTotalByCountry.csv: units consistent with export matrices.
+* Import_InitialTotalByCountry.csv: units consistent with export matrices.
+* NumberExportTradePartners_InitialTotalByCountry.csv: number of partners
+* NumberImportTradePartners_InitialTotalByCountry.csv: number of partners
+And the final value files:
+* Export_FinalTotalByCountry.csv
+* Import_FinalTotalByCountry.csv
+* NumberExportTradePartners_FinalTotalByCountry.csv
+NumberImportTradePartners_FinalTotalByCountry.csv

 ## Summary of Model Scripts
 ### main.R
 This is the main script for running the *dynamic* FSC from the command line including time loop and reading of processed inputs and saving of outputs.